learn-anything/2017-release/README.md

 Since this website is fully open source, you can also help and work on new and awesome features to add to the website.
 Read [`Developing the website`](https://github.com/learn-anything/learn-anything/wiki/Developing-Learn-Anything) section for more information on how to get started with this.
 And if you never programmed before and this is your first Open Source project, don't be afraid to join in.
 There are many people that can help you both get started and make your first contribution.

 We have a [Slack group](https://join.slack.com/t/learnanythingxyz/shared_invite/enQtMjg1MTcxMjA4NDg2LWU0YjgxZTZmZGY5MTRlMWI3ZWJjYzNhYTg4MmE1OTRjNTQ2MjUwYWI3ZGZlZjg1MDA0OTc3ZDY3ZmMzZDc4N2I) we use for all our communication.
-Feel free to join in and learn and make this awesome thing together. 🦄
+Feel free to join in to help make this awesome thing together. 🦄

 ## Developing the website
 [Here](https://github.com/learn-anything/learn-anything/wiki/Developing-Learn-Anything) you can read about how you can set up your own instance of Learn Anything to develop with.